decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

                  ciphersuite_id is defined by the ciphersuite and "SIG_GENERATOR_DST_" is an ASCII string comprised of 18 bytes.
-- expand_len, the expend_len value defined by the ciphersuite.
+- expand_len, defined by the ciphersuite.

 Outputs: